Enterprise-CMCS/managed-care-review/docs/technical-design/feature-brief-session-expiration.md

 ## Introduction

 We use a third-party authentication provider ([IDM](https://confluenceent.cms.gov/display/IDM/IDM+Trainings+and+Guides)) which automatically logs out sessions due to inactivity after about 30 minutes.
-We don't have direct access to their timekeeping, but we know this is about how long they allow a session to be inactive.
-Thus, we manually track sessions internally for the same time period.
+Although sessions are handled by AWS Amplify/Cognito after login, we follow the same rules.
+We currently don't access Cognito to check if our session is active.
+Instead, we manually track sessions internally in React (`AuthContext.tsx`) for the same time period.

 Importantly this featured is permanently feature-flagged since we have different requirements between production/staging and lower environments.
 More details about feature flags [below](#implementation-details).